dishangti/SpecArt/README.md

 * Run the file `server/specart_ser.py` and wait for connections from clients(players).
 * After all the players in, type `b` and press Enter to begin the game.

-## Client Operations
+## Client Operations (Console)
 * Set a unique name for each player.
 * Type the address of the server.
+* Wait for the signal of beginning from the server.
+* Follow the hints and enjoy it!

+## Client Operations (GUI)
+*~~Learn by "Local Teaching" method.~~
+* Choose "Online Play" to begin the game.
+* Set a unique name for each player, type the address of the server, click "Login" botton.
-* Wait for the signal of beginning.
+* Wait for the signal of beginning from the server.
 * Follow the hints and enjoy it!

 ## Attention